 Note that if you have loaded the Miniconda3 module, Python 3.x will be installed, unless you explicitly specify the python version above.
 By default, the Miniconda2 module installs Python 2.x.

-Your conda environments are located in your home directory under the
+Your conda environments by default are located in your home directory under the

 $HOME/.conda/envs path.
-If you want to change this default
+We recommend to change this location.
+Either use the

 Another way is to edit your